lshtm-gigs/gigs/README.md

 A vector of `acronym` values can be used if you want to convert with different standards for each input.

-### Values to z-scores/percentiles
+### Values to z-scores/centiles

-These functions allow easy conversion from measured values to z-scores or percentiles for the standard used.
+These functions allow easy conversion from measured values to z-scores or centiles for the standard used.

 ``` r
 # Convert from z-scores for individual values...